 In an arts environment, students will be facing new challenges and acquiring new skills.
 To create a safe, enriching, and nurturing atmosphere that is in line with our school's mission, all students are expected to encourage each other and treat each other with respect and kindness.
 Discipline is the process of training students so that the desired character traits and habits are developed.
-In order to ensure academic success, IACS requires all families, teachers, and students to comply with the following learning agreement:
+In order to ensure academic success.
+IACS requires all parents, teachers, and students to comply with the following learning agreement:

+Students will: □ Be respectful to my classmates, teachers, and the school □ Put my best efforts into my schoolwork □ Obey all school rules and uniform policy □ Communicate with my parents and teachers if I have a concern about school Student Signature:

+Date:

+Parents will:

-Students will: Be respectful to classmates, teachers, and the school Put their best efforts into schoolwork Obey all school rules and uniform policy Communicate with their family and teachers if they have a concern about school Will show their FIRE (Focus, Integrity, Respect/Responsibility, & Empathy) Families will: Monitor child's schoolwork and progress Ensure that their child follows the uniform policy Communicate with their child's teacher about all concerns Attend all family-teacher conferences Volunteer at least 10 hours of time toward school related activities Be respectful to IACS staff and students Communicate with staff if they have a concern about school IACS staff will: Provide a safe environment for students that is conducive to learning Provide time for students to receive help before or after school Enforce school expectations and the uniform policy consistently Provide students with clear and concise expectations to model our school character traits of FIRE (Focus, Integrity, Respect/Responsibility, & Empathy) Be respectful to students and families Communicate with families if there is a concern about their child
+The teachers and staff IACS will: Provide a safe environment for students that is conducive to learning Provide time for students to receive help before or after school Enforce school rules and the uniform policy consistently Provide students with clear and concise expectations Be respectful to students and parents Communicate with parents if there is a concern about their child Teacher signature: Date: